bendzz/OutdoorPacmanVR/Readme.md

 README

 Life sized pacman VR!
 Run around on an open field dodging the ghosts in real life!
-Grow the map even larger for a real workout, or shrink it down to a board game to play in your living room.
+Grow the map even larger for a real sprint, or shrink it down to a board game to play in your living room.

 CONTROLS